 For the latest information on how gardening can affect wildlife, the environment and your health, check out our Wildlife Gardening section.

 Attract birds to your yard by offering their favorite—and the most nutritious—foods.
 Make sure you provide water, too!
 Put up a birdhouse for your new avian visitors.
 And get some tips on keeping squirrels out of your feeder.

 Deer in your backyard?
 Frogs at the local pond?
 Keep an eye on the wildlife in your neighborhood, then report what you’ve spotted to our Wildlife Watch.

 The recent BP oil spill reminds us that this country’s wildlife is not safe from harm.
 Support animals in the Gulf of Mexico and across North America by working for a safer energy policy.
 Or, if you can, volunteer your time to support NWF’s efforts in the Gulf.

 To learn more about wildlife, visit our Birds and Animals sections.

 One of the best ways to connect with nature is through the lens of our camera.
 Get tips on photographing everything from summer blooms to animals in motion in our Photography Tips Center.

-Share your photos with fellow nature enthusiasts in our Flickr group.
+Share your photos with fellow nature enthusiasts on our PhotoZone Facebook Page.

 Learn what it takes to get a winning photograph in this how-to video from our editors.
-Then enter your favorite images in our 40th annual Photo Contest.
+Then enter your favorite images in our upcoming Photo Contest.
 Looking for inspiration?
 Check out galleries of last year’s winners and honorable mentions.